Suor/Suor.github.io/source/drafts/painless-decorators.markdown

 ### Altering calls

 Is considered a bad practice cause it makes code harder to read.
 However, this could be useful occasionally and I am not into childproofing anyway.
-The obvious way to do it is using plain function carefully stored in `call._func`:
+The obvious way to do it is just using plain function carefully stored in `call._func`:

 ``` python
 @decorator